There’s no big secret that sunset photography is popular. What’s not to love about a beautifully pink or dramatically red sky?

 That’s when you need to bracket the images and do some magic in post-processing.
 It’s a technique very similar to what we looked at when avoiding lens flare.
 The main difference is that instead of placing your fingers in front of the sun, you capture multiple images with different exposures.
 For example, you can capture one image exposed for the sky and one for the landscape.

-This gives you two files that then need to be blended together in Photoshop.
+This gives you two files that then need to be blended together in post-processing.
 You can put the darker exposure on top and paint back the landscape, or vice versa.
 The result is an image that is correctly exposed in both the sky and foreground.

 Now, this is a more advanced technique that requires a certain understanding of post-processing.
 Most importantly, it requires practice.
 When it’s done right, this technique is brilliant.
 When it’s done wrong, however, it looks bad.